PMS Awareness Month: our top 10 tips to get you through

 3 Eat watermelon

-That bloated feeling that comes with PMS is caused by water retention.
+That bloated feeling that comes with premenstrual syndrome is caused by water retention.
 Feels counter-intuitive, but the best way to ease it is with a natural diuretic like watermelon.

 4 Get some fresh air